TL;DR: The Quick Read

 When you stop treating mobile like a miniature desktop screen and start respecting device limitations, the behavioral shift is incredible.
 By removing server-side bloat, optimizing the Liquid architecture, and prioritizing critical scripts, mobile interactions become fluid.

 Buttons react instantly.
 Scrolling feels native.
 The checkout flow stabilizes.
 From a conversion perspective, mobile users begin converting at rates much closer to the desktop baseline because the technical barriers have been eradicated.
 Since mobile traffic represents the vast majority of eCommerce visitors today, closing this gap translates into a massive, compounding revenue increase.
+The six specific mobile checks, from GA4 device segmentation to tap target sizing to sticky Add to Cart testing, are organized as Items 22 through 27 in the Shopify CRO checklist.

 The Forensic Diagnostic Protocol